Special Events at the KHRCA

 The Kupferberg Holocaust Resource Center and Archives Colloquium series is supported by funding from the National Endowment for the Humanities.
 Any views, findings, conclusions or recommendations expressed on this site do not necessarily represent those of the National Endowment for the Humanities.

-Wednesday, May 11th, 2016 at 12:10 PM
+Wednesday, September 14, 2016 at 12:10 PM

 In 1944 Hungary, 14-year-old Gyorgy Koves, quits school after his father is taken by the Nazis to labor camp.
 Working to provide for his family in his father’s absence, Gyorgy is seized during a police raid and sent to Auschwitz.
 Gyorgy must figure out how to survive life in the camp, while embracing his entrance into adulthood and struggling with the question of what it means to be a Jew.
 Released in 2005, 140 minutes.